Mental Health Facilities Bowling Green, OH

 Mercy Behavioral Health Institute Mercy Saint Charles Hospital - 19.1 miles from Bowling Green, OH

 Mercy Behavioral Health Institute Mercy Saint Charles Hospital is one of mental health facilities in Oregon, Ohio, located at 2600 Navarre Avenue, 43616 zip code.
-Mercy Behavioral Health Institute Mercy Saint Charles Hospital provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
-Mercy Behavioral Health Institute Mercy Saint Charles Hospital provides group therapy, activity therapy and electroconvulsive therapy to adults, young adults and seniors 65 or older.
-Mercy Behavioral Health Institute Mercy Saint Charles Hospital also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
-Additional services provided at Mercy Behavioral Health Institute Mercy Saint Charles Hospital include family psychoeducation, diet and exercise counseling and integrated primary care services.
+Mercy Behavioral Health Institute Mercy Saint Charles Hospital provides telemedicine/telehealth, hospital inpatient treatment and outpatient treatment.
+Mercy Behavioral Health Institute Mercy Saint Charles Hospital provides group therapy, psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
+Mercy Behavioral Health Institute Mercy Saint Charles Hospital also supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
+Additional services provided at Mercy Behavioral Health Institute Mercy Saint Charles Hospital include integrated primary care services, suicide prevention services and diet and exercise counseling.

 A Renewed Mind River East Access Center - 19.3 miles from Bowling Green, OH

 A Renewed Mind River East Access Center is a mental health clinic in Toledo, OH, located at 117 Main Street, 43605 zip code area.
 A Renewed Mind River East Access Center provides outpatient treatment.
-A Renewed Mind River East Access Center offers cognitive behavioral therapy, activity therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and adults.
+A Renewed Mind River East Access Center offers individual psychotherapy, group therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
 A Renewed Mind River East Access Center also supports people requiring dual diagnosis treatment.
-Additional services offered at A Renewed Mind River East Access Center include intensive case management, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.
+Additional services offered at A Renewed Mind River East Access Center include case management, education services and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Bowling Green, OH